YanYang-G0001/YanYang-G0001.github.io/about.md

 title: About
 ---

-I am a master's student at the University of Zurich, majoring in Data Science and Informatics.
+Hi, I am a master's student at the University of Zurich, majoring in Data Science and Informatics.

-With over two years of hands-on experience in data analysis and a background in financial engineering, I am passionate about managing and utilizing massive datasets to enhance decision-making processes.
+With over two years of hands-on experience in data analysis, my skills include Python, Java, SQL, Software Engineering, and Project Management.
+Additionally, I am a fast learner, enjoy tackling challenges, and trying new things.

+My enthusiasm lies in effectively managing and utilizing extensive datasets to enhance decision-making processes.